 As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for processors that have high CPU clock rates
+It is even more important for processors that have high CPU clock rates.

-The X10DRi/X10DRi-T motherboard accommodates 24-pin ATX power supplies.
+The X10DRG-Q motherboard accommodates ATX 24-pin, 12V 8-pin, and 12V 4-pin power connectors.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.
-In addition, two 12V 8-pin power connections are also required to ensure adequate power supply to the system.
+In addition, two 8-pin power connections and one 4-pin power connection are also required to ensure adequate power supply to the system.
+Your power supply must also supply at least 1.5A of 5V standby power for the Ethernet ports.

-Warning: To avoid damaging the power supply or the motherboard, be sure to use a power supply that contains a 24-pin and two 8-pin power connectors.
-Be sure to connect the power supply to the 24-pin power connector (J24), and two 8-pin power connectors (JPWR1, JPWR2) on the motherboard.
+Warning: To avoid damaging the power supply or the motherboard, please use a power supply that contains a 24-pin, two 8-pin, and a 4-pin power connectors.
+Be sure to connect the power supply to the 24-pin power connector (JPWR1), two 8-pin power connectors (JPWR2, JPWR3) and the 4-pin power connector (JPWR4) on the motherboard.
 Failure in doing so may void the manufacturer warranty on your power supply and motherboard.